acadonis/Project-4/README.md

 For index and show, given the mobile first approach, I wanted simple, consistently formatted text and pictures which displayed well on mobile.
 I decided to use Bulma to achieve this, given its in-built responsiveness and excellent formatting and spacing qualities.
 It also saved time, which on a time limited project like this was a real consideration.

 In order to manage the workflow of the project, I set up a Trello board with cards for discrete tasks.
 Unlike in previous projects I did not mark these individually using the MoSCoW methodology, as the cards represented the MVP of the project.
+This is discussed further in the learning points section below.

 My research into 3rd party APIs led me to [CarbonKit.net](https://docs.carbonkit.net/), which has an excellently documented API for a whole range of carbon calculators.
 I decided to use their Great Circle flight methodology model which calculates the carbon for a flight between two airports, as it would allow the user to enter an easy input (the IATA code for an airport) and be returned a unique calcuaton of the carbon of their trip.